-This device is located on the same side as the refrigeration stub.
 An Alco balanced port expansion valve model is furnished as standard equipment, unless otherwise specified by customer.
+There is one expansion valve located on the right side of each evaporation coil under the bottom deck pans.

 Expansion Valve Adjustment

 Expansion valves must be adjusted to fully feed the evaporator.
 Before attempting any adjustments, make sure the evaporator is either clear or very lightly covered with frost, and that the fixture is within 10°F of its expected operating temperature.